Scientific Name

 How to Grow and Care

-These succulents are not considered difficult houseplants to grow.
+These succulents are not considered difficult to grow as houseplants.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
-As with all succulents, the most dangerous situation is too much water.
+As with all succulents, the most common problem is overwatering.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these decorative little plants can be grown in interesting containers such as teacups and even miniature baby shoes.
-If you are given a Haworthia in such a container, ensure the container has adequate drainage.
+If you are given a Haworthia in a container, ensure it has adequate drainage.

-Haworthias are small, usually between 3 and 5 inches (7.5 cm and 12.5 cm) in height, and relatively slow-growing.
+Haworthias are small, typically ranging from 3 to 5 inches (7.5 cm to 12.5 cm) in height, and are relatively slow-growing.
 They are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its dish, repot into a new wide and shallow dish with fresh potting soil in the spring or early summer.
+When the cluster has outgrown its pot, repot it into a new, wide, and shallow pot with fresh potting soil in the spring or early summer.
 This is also the time to take offsets for propagation.

 Learn more at How to Grow and Care for Haworthia.